New TCPA Opt-Out Requirements: What You Need to Know

 • If opt-out is confirmed, businesses then have 10 business days to cease communication.

-• In-person or customer service interactions
+• Communicating in person or during a customer service interaction

 The Revocation of Consent Rule is set to go into effect April 11, 2025.